JohnScience/my_com_projs/README.md

 In November of 2020, I started studying remotely at Athabasca University (at the time, the only university in Canada accredited for delivering fully remote university programs) because attending a university in person was still challenging and I needed a reduced load.

-In October of 2022, I accepted a contract for [Repalab](https://repalab.ru/), a Russian-based startup building the software for analysis of images of lungs in [DICOM](https://en.wikipedia.org/wiki/DICOM) and [NIFTI-1](https://nifti.nimh.nih.gov/nifti-1/) formats.
+In November of 2022, I accepted a contract for [Repalab](https://repalab.ru/), a Russian-based startup building the software for analysis of images of lungs in [DICOM](https://en.wikipedia.org/wiki/DICOM) and [NIFTI-1](https://nifti.nimh.nih.gov/nifti-1/) formats.

 <details>
   <summary>Technical details</summary>